ManchesterTheatres.com

 REVIEW - Rambert's Peaky Blinders is powerful, emotional and exhilarating throughout!

-news-img BOOK TICKETS HERE FOR PEAKY BLINDERS
+news-img BOOK YOUR TICKETS HERE

-Peaky Blinders brought to the stage with the power of dance by the creator Steven Knight and choreographer Benoit Swan Pouffer was worth the full house standing ovation.
+Peaky Blinders brought to the stage with the power of dance by the creator Steven Knight and choreographer Benoit Swan Pouffer was definitely worth the full house standing ovation.|

 The recurring theme tune of Peaky Blinders (red right hand) was very powerful, particularly when combined with the sharp, simultaneous choreography of the cast.

 The costumes by Richard Gellar of the peaky Blinders closely replicated the costumes from the series even including the 'razors’ in the flat caps.
 The lavish costumes for dancers in the Eden club transported us back to the 1920s.
-Of particular note was the cursed gypsy necklace placed around Grace’s neck before she was shot and killed.
+Of note was the cursed gypsy necklace placed around Grace’s neck before she was shot and killed.
 The incorporation of that necklace into choreography to convey Tommy Shelby’s grief was very effective.

 The choreography throughout the performance was diverse and varied which kept the audience very interested.
 In order to convey the interactions between the police and the peaky blinders, dancers dressed in leather as dogs, handled by ‘police officers on a leash were effective to convey a police chase.